pydantic/pydantic/docs/usage/models.md

 except ValidationError as e:
     print(e)
     """
-    2 validation errors for InnerT[int]
+    2 validation errors for OuterT[int]
     outer
       Input should be a valid integer, unable to parse string as an integer [type=int_parsing, input_value='a', input_type=str] nested